 When are the safest times to travel to Israel?

 You can always visit Israel, any time of the year, and feel safe.
+For other considerations, check out my post about the best time to visit Israel.

 That said, there are certain days where tensions may run higher than usual.
 That doesn’t mean anything will actually happen, but security forces will be on the alert.
 During these days, it’s best to stay away from religious places and possibly from Jerusalem’s Old City as a whole.
 It’s not actually dangerous but if you’re sensitive to local vibes you may notice the tension.